- User Since

 I've rendered the scene (it was missing textures so the test wasn't identical) and the total time of render was roughly 15 hours on my Ryzen 5 2600.
 I believe the issue may be on the users end (E.G. Other programs using the CPU, overheating and thermal throttling on the CPU, etc) but more testing would need to be done to ensure this isn't the case.
 I'll leave this task with you.

 I'm roughly 8 hours into the render of the scene with the missing textures.
-I'm 48% complete and the estimation lists another ~8 hours until completion.
+I'm 48% complete and the estimation lists another ~8 hours until completion (The original prediction was ~2 hours.
+This has extended due to the fact that the original estimation based on the rendering of the sky, but not to the 150 hours you were reporting).
 I'm using the same system as before:

 CPU: Ryzen 5 2600 (Used for this render)